MoebiusSolutions/cac-agent/README.md

 This package has the following major components:

-* **cac-tls-relay**: A local daemon that can be used to "relay" traffic to remote, CAC-protected endpoints
+* **cac-ssl-relay**: A local daemon that can be used to "relay" traffic to remote, CAC-protected endpoints
 	* Client applications can access the remote, CAC-protected services without any direct CAC integration
 	* When you connect through this daemon, you're only prompted for a CAC PIN on the first request
-	* This works great with private TLS-protected repos including **Git**, **Maven**, **NPM**, and **Docker**
+	* This works great with private SSL-protected repos including **Git**, **Maven**, **NPM**, and **Docker**
-		* In the case of Docker, you'll have to make sure that you [setup local TLS](Using-local-tls-with-tls-relay.md) or else the server can get confused by the transition between HTTP and HTTPS
+		* In the case of Docker, you'll have to make sure that you [setup local SSL](Using-local-ssl-with-ssl-relay.md) or else the server can get confused by the transition between HTTP and HTTPS

 * **cac-jgit**: A version of jGit with bundled CAC support
-	* This works as a standalone replacement for command line Git, without the need for **cac-tls-relay**
+	* This works as a standalone replacement for command line Git, without the need for **cac-ssl-relay**
 	* Note that jGit is missing a handful of convenience commands, such as `git pull` (instead you have to run `git fetch` then `git merge ...` explicitly).

 * **cac-agent**: A generalized CAC integration for Java
-	* You can use this libary to add a Swing-popup or CLI-prompt to select/use a CAC certificate for TLS (HTTPS) operations
+	* You can use this libary to add a Swing-popup or CLI-prompt to select/use a CAC certificate for SSL (HTTPS) operations
 	* The aforementioned apps were developed on top of this